danielpre30/fem-layout/README.md

 ### Children

 - **flex-basis**: is analogous to width, but not quite the same thing.
 Width is an absolute measurement — an element is that wide, all the time.
 We can measure width in relative units (say 25% instead of 250px), but in the end, the measurement itself never changes.
 For flex-basis, we try to achieve a given width with the space available.
 It could be smaller than this width, or it could be wider, depending on the extra space and how that’s supposed to be distributed.
 Distribution of extra space is controlled by flex-grow and flex-shrink (below).
+DO NOT USE THE WIDTH PROPERTY ON FLEX ITEMS.
+Default to auto.

+- **flex-grow**: This property specifies how much of the remaining space in the flex container should be assigned to the item (the flex grow factor).
+Default to 0.

+- **flex-shrink**: sets the flex shrink factor of a flex item.
+If the size of all flex items is larger than the flex container, items shrink to fit according to flex-shrink.
+Default to 1.

+- **flex** <'flex-grow'> <'flex-shrink'>? || <'flex-basis'>